stap(1) — Linux manual page

 -W Treat all warnings as errors.

-transfer.
-Use the stap-merge program to multiplex them
+fer.
+Use the stap-merge program to multiplex them back to‐

 -i --interactive